rikarnob/Crime-Prediction-Minneapolis-Twitter/README.md

 The repository also contains the PPT we used for the voicethread, the flyer we used for the Marketplace event and the dashboard that was on display.

+The idea of the project was to be able to predict crime using factors outside of previous incidents.
+The avenue we set out to explore was the predictive power of tweets from a region, weather information and demographic make-up of the same region, in predicting crime.

+Tweets, being textual in nature, have the potential of indicating the general sentiment prevailing in a region in addition to providing information about the latest goings-on.
+The idea behind incorporating each element was -

+> Tweets - we gathered tweets from local news agencies to get a sense of the happenings; we considered a lagged value of the sentiment (e.g. for predicting crime on day T, we used tweets from day (T-1)) to predict crimes since sentiment of a day prior is more likely to have an impact on events of the following day

+> Weather - it is common knowledge that people tend to go out more when it's sunny outside.
+And crimes take place more when there are more people outside.
+But is that a blanket statement we can make?

+(E.g. we found burglary/theft shoots up when there is more than 3-4 inches of snow!)

+> Demographic - indicator of how well-off a region within a city is which can be used as an excellent indicator for crime.
+Less well-off neighborhoods would tend to have a higher crime rate

 * 1. PreppingData.ipynb - Twitter API data and merging with crimes and weather data
 * 2. XGBoost.ipynb - Merging dataset from 1s output with topic distribution and poverty data